Grade Level: 7 (6-8)

 Geotechnical engineering is a branch of civil engineering that works with rocks, soils and Earth materials.
 To make recommendations for building on a specific piece of land, geotechnical engineers first take a look at the surface and subsurface conditions of an area.
 The engineers might draw a soil profile during a site assessment.
 Site assessments are investigations of the Earth that take place before some other engineering is performed, such as designing a community of houses or even a research area in a wilderness park.
 The engineers must find out what types of soils and rock they are working with before they spend the money to design and build something on top of it.
 Geotechnical engineers look at many soil properties when conducting site investigations.
 They may look at color, types of mineral present, material weight, porosity (or how much air is in the soil), permeability of the soil (how much water can flow through it), and how much stress or force the soil can undergo without changing.

 Besides building large structures or fixing existing structures that are falling down, other reasons exist for why engineers might investigate the soil in an area.
 Environmental engineers look at soils to determine the health of the area.
 They may take several soil samples to determine where a toxic contaminant spill is located that is affecting the health of the people in the community.
 They may also use soil samples to follow the path of water or pollution through the ground, or to search for specific minerals or fossil fuels.
 Agricultural engineers study soil samples to determine how to help crops grow better.
 Other engineers investigate soils to see how they are changing and how the change effects threatened wildlife and plant species.
+Students can act as engineers in the associated activity Soil Core Sampling where they learn more about the benefits and steps of soil sampling.
 Soils are very important to life on Earth and engineers help us protect those soils and decide where to best grow our communities without destroying the healthy soil.